LoneWolfVPS/FroggyForg/extensions-builtin/sd_forge_latent_modifier/README.md

 >##### Add extra noise to conditioning -> Sharpen conditioning -> Convert to Noise Prediction -> Tonemap Noise Prediction -> Spectral Modification -> Modify contrast of noise prediction -> Rescale CFG -> Divisive Normalization -> Combat CFG Drift

 #### Why use this over `x` node?
-Since the `set_model_sampler_cfg_function` hijack in ComfyUI can only utilize a single function, we bundle many latent modification methods into one large function for processing.
+Since the `set_model_sampler_cfg_function` hijack in C o m f y U I can only utilize a single function, we bundle many latent modification methods into one large function for processing.
 This is simpler than taking an existing hijack and modifying it, which may be possible, but my (Clybius') lack of Python/PyTorch knowledge leads to this being the optimal method for simplicity.
 If you know how to do this, feel free to reach out through any means!

 #### Can you implement `x` function?
 Depends.
 Is there existing code for such a function, with an open license for possible use in this repository?
 I could likely attempt adding it!
 Feel free to start an issue or to reach out for ideas you'd want implemented.